Oros42/DNS_sniffer/README.md

 ```

-If you use a local DNS cache :
+When you use a local DNS cache :
 ```
 $ sudo python dns_sniffer.py
 IP source | DNS server | nb request | DNS